vasantvohra/Xray-classification/README.md

     - Penumonia or No Pneumonia

 Credits-
-  - Tressract OCR Flask app
+  - Tesseract OCR Flask app
   - Link: